AaltoSciComp/scicomp-docs/tech/sphinx-docs.rst

        data/index
        README

+* Example: Follow it from ``index.rst`` → ``aalto/index.rst`` →
+  ``aalto/jupyterhub.rst`` →
+  ``aalto/jupyterhub-instructors/index.rst`` → various subpages.

+* It makes sense, but for complicated case I often do trial and error.

 Arrangement of the site
 -----------------------

+* scicomp.aalto.fi started from the Triton wiki
-* Top-level sections for Aalto, Triton, Data, RSE, Training.
+* It then grew top-level sections for Aalto, Triton, Data, Training, RSE, etc.
-* We need to give a big rethinking.
+* It is about time that we rethink how it is organized.